Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Regimes of asymptotic fluctuations

-The latter combined with \eqref{eq:asymptotic_Xt_intermediate_second} through a triangular inequality ends the proof. \end{proof} One can easily check that this proposition implies We keep the convergence of the process conditionally with respect to $(\mathcal{F}_t)_{t\geq0}$ to be able to combine the convergence of $(X_t^{\delta})_{t\geq0}$ with the convergence of $(Y_t^{\delta})_{t\geq0}$.
+The latter combined with~\eqref{eq:asymptotic_Xt_intermediate_second} through a triangular inequality ends the proof. \end{proof} One can easily check that this proposition implies The conditional convergence will be useful for the study of $(X_t^{\delta},Y_t^{\delta})_{t\geq0}$.